-Tuition fees in universities and colleges are subject to a great deal of tug-of-war between institutions and provincial governments.
+Tuition fees are subject to a great deal of tug-of-war between institutions and provincial governments.
 Generally, the institutions seek greater freedom to set fees in order to raise revenues; provinces seek greater control over institutional policy to limit negative headlines about the cost of education (though provinces often lack the concomitant desire to provide institutions with greater funding to compensate for lower tuition).
 This tug-of-war plays out differently across provinces and across time.
 Sometimes provinces impose tuition fee freezes, and in some narrowly defined cases they permit fees to be de-regulated.
 Genuinely pan-Canadian trends in fee policies are few and far between.
 What unites Canadian provinces is the willingness to allow institutions to make up for falling government funding through international student tuition dollars.

-Figure 5.1 shows domestic student tuition plus mandatory fees at Canadian universities, in real dollars, from 1995 to 2022 (the current year's data is an estimate based on various provincial/ institutional fee announcements).
-In the 1990s, annual average rises in tuition were to the order of 5-7% per year, after inflation.
-After 2000 or so, once the era of significant austerity was over, rises in tuition began to moderate, and since that time annual averages increases in university fees have been very close to 2% per year after inflation.
-2019-20 was an exceptional year due to the Ontario government's decision to cut all tuition by 10%, which led to a substantial decline in the national average; this was followed in 2021 and 2022 by years in which fees declined in real terms because of the higher-than-usual inflation.
-After inflation, undergraduate fees today are below where they were in ten years earlier in 2012-13.
+Figure 5.1 shows domestic student tuition plus mandatory fees at Canadian universities, in real dollars, from 1995 to 2023 (the current year's data is an estimate based on various provincial/institutional fee announcements).
+In the

+1990s, annual average rises in tuition were to the order of 5-7% per year, after inflation.
+After 2000 or so, once the era of significant austerity was over, rises in tuition began to moderate, and since that time annual average increases in university fees have been very close to 2% per year after inflation.
+2019-20 was an exceptional year due to the Ontario government's decision to cut all tuition by 10%, which led to a substantial decline in the national average; this was followed by three years in which fees were frozen because of the higher-than-usual inflation.
+After inflation, average undergraduate fees today are roughly where they were in 2011-12, although this "national average" relies largely on events in Ontario.